Friday, September 5, 2025

 Isn't there an international court able to prosecute Mr. Trump for crimes against humanity?
 The vessel that was blown up, apparently in Venezuelan or international waters, may not have been

-carrying illegal drugs to the US after all.
-Maybe it had other cargo.
-Even if it could be proved that it actually was carrying drugs to the US, would that justify killing everyone on board?
+carrying any illegal drugs to the US after all.
+Maybe it held other cargo.
+Even if it could be proved that it actually was carrying drugs, would that justify killing everyone on board?
 Now the remains of the boat and its unsuspecting passengers and crew lie at the bottom of the sea.

 The Independent